avatar29A/wordeater-web/README.md

 # Run

-- For what run application you need invoke next command:
+- For what would run application you need invoke next command:

 ```
 $ python run.py